Adaptivity and error control

 ) -> Any

-• for each existing mode all neighbouring modes are added (= all possible copies of that mode where one dimension is increased by 1)
+• For each existing mode, all neighboring modes are added (i.e., all possible copies of that mode where one dimension is increased by 1).

-• p_extension additionally ensures that the polynomial degree of the first dimension is increased by this amount
+• p_extension ensures that the polynomial degree in the first dimension is increased by this amount (adds new modes with higher degree in the first component).

 source